Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Developers will receive an email when access to a Dev Portal has been approved.
+When enabled, Developers receive an email when access to a Dev Portal has been approved.